mbbsemu/mbbsemu-docker/README.md

 The third environment variable sets the timezone.

-The first volume maps the `/config` directory in the container to the local `./config` directory relative to this script.
+The `-v` volume mapping the `/config` directory in the container to the local `./config` directory relative to this script.
+The left side of the colon should be the config path on your host system.
 You need to include this kind of bind volume so that the new database file is persisted.

 Finally, the `--entrypoint` and remaining syntax runs the emulator with the `-DBRESET` parameter.